Greeting

 2016.Aug

-Hospital license acquisition from the Ministry of Health
+Hospital license acquisition from the Ministry of Health of Cambodia

 2016.Oct

-Full Open of the hospital
+Full opening of the hospital

 2018.Jan

-Started Pediatric Department (OPD/IPD/Surgery)
+Started Pediatric Department (Outpatient/Inpatient/Surgery)

 Started Breast-Feeding Consultation